 In a commercial embodiment of this measurement principle, a flexible band of passive sensors is wrapped around and tightened onto the pipe.
-This is a dry fit that does not require gels or couplants since no ultrasonic waves are used.
+This is a dry fit that does not require any gels or couplants since no ultrasonic waves are used.
 The sensor band is always 50 cm long in the axial direction of the pipe and equal to the circumference of the pipe in the orthogonal dimension.
 The typical installation procedure and hardware embodiment is outlined in Figure 1.
 First the pipe is wiped down and any high points are sanded or filed away.
 Second, the flexible sensor band is wrapped around the pipe and a series of captive screws on the sensor band are used to tighten the band onto the pipe.
-Each screw uses a stack of spring washers to allow for pipe expansion and contraction, as well as to ensure a set clamping force without requiring torque wrenches or screwdrivers.
+Each screw uses a stack of spring washers to allow for pipe expansion and contraction, as well as ensure a set clamping force without requiring torque wrenches or screwdrivers.
 Third, a protective cover with signal conditioning and diagnostics electronics is installed over the sensor band, and the sensor band is connected to the electronics in the cover.
-Fourth, the cable from the sensor head to the transmitter is used to configure the transmitter.
+Fourth, the cable from the sensor head to the transmitter is installed and wired to the transmitter.
+Fifth, the easy to use front panel menu on the transmitter is used to configure the transmitter.